-Obon (Bon) Festival 2025, the Japanese Ghost Festival
+Obon Festival Celebrations 2025 | Japanese Ghost Festival

 According to Buddhist legends, around 15 July in the lunar calendar is the time when the spirits of ancestors are allowed to return to earth, making it a significant time for gathering with the late family and ancestors.

 During the festival, many Japanese return home with their families to honor their ancestors and pay tribute to their deceased loved ones.
+Celebrations of the Obon Festival include sacrifice, bon odori dancing, carnival parades, and lantern displays, which contain many fascinating aspects of Japanese culture for your exciting experience at this traditional festival.

 Day 1 Mukaebi, Making Offerings & Sweeping Tombs